 Nothing loses your audience’s credibility faster than copy full of fractured sentences and spelling errors.
 You spent so long improving your product and designing your website, why throw it all away with a typo?

 By regularly updating your content, you keep your audience coming back.
 They’re more likely to follow your social channels and opt-in to your e-blasts.
-By keeping your target market on your page, you’re building trust and setting up consumers to become brand-loyal.
+By keeping your target market on your page, you’re building trust and setting up consumers to become loyal to your brand.

-Sure they seem annoying, but they work.
-We have utilized one on CopyPress to double the size of our email list month over month for three months straight.
+Sure, they seem annoying, but they work.
+We’ve used them on CopyPress to double the size of our email list month over month.

 Case studies inside your content not only give that “show don’t tell” feel, but they also give creditibility to your capabilities.
 This is a great way to increase insight into your product or service.